Book jacket design for Tomas Cizek's The Ruse

 I'M OVERWHELMED BY ALL OF THIS!
 WHAT CAN I DO?

 A: We are overwhelmed too!
 But stay calm, we've got some easy ways to keep you and your community safer.
-First, check out our ways to Reduce Exposure and our Take Action page!
+First, check out our ways to Reduce Exposure and our Take Action page to learn how to keep yourself safer and make some changes.
 In addition, there are many organizations doing great work to make consumer and industrial products safer through education and advocacy, such as Safer Chemicals, Healthy Families.
 Connect to an organization that inspires you to pressure industry and government to make responsible changes that keep our bodies and planet healthier.

 Q: HOW CAN I TELL IF A PRODUCT HAS BPA, Bps, OR OTHER TOXICANTS?